dlebauer/pecan/modules/data.remote/inst/Python/README.txt

         - This may take a second to run.
 Be patient it will open eventually.

 Google Earth Engine Account:
-- Contact __ for a new Google Earth Enginge project
+- Contact Brian Anderson (andyson@bu.edu) for a new Google Earth Enginge project
 - Go to https://code.earthengine.google.com/
 - Click on your profile picture in the top right corner
 - Select Project Info